orb-community/orb-website/docs/docs.md

 ### Create a Sink

 A Sink is a location to send the metrics collected from the Agents.
-The current version supports Prometheus, future versions will support more options.
-You can use a private Prometheus instance, or use a free [Grafana Cloud](https://grafana.com/products/cloud/) account as a Sink.
+The current version supports Prometheus, and future versions will support more options.
+You can use a private Prometheus instance or use a free [Grafana Cloud](https://grafana.com/products/cloud/) account as a Sink.

 1. Click **New Sink**.
 ![](./img/new_sink.png)